Skip to content

 #2 Up to 7 Hours of Battery Backup: Battery backup of audio drivers varies based on usage.
 We’ve seen devices with lesser mAh competing with higher mAH values by a few hours.
 One such example was BoAt Airdopes 121v2.
 It outperforms many TWS earbuds while having a lower mAh count.

 The same is true for Infinity Glide 120.
 This neckband can be used for 7 Hours.
-This is claimed figure but the real-world use case scenario is quite similar.
+This is a claimed figure but the real-world use case scenario is similar.
 More about it in the Battery Test below!

-n fact, the paring is also quite quick.
+The paring is also quite quick.
 The first time it takes about 3 seconds to pair, then reconnecting is under 2 seconds.

 Audio Quality